np422/Op5util/Readme.md

     add_hostgroups - Add host to a new hostgroup(s)
     autocomplete   - Show instruction on howto setup tab autocomplete for op5util in your shell commit         - Commit any pending changes
-    downtime       - Schedule fixed downtime for a host help           - Shows a list of commands or help for one command hosts          - List all hosts, or detailed information about a single host hostgroups     - List hostgroups, optionally with member and service info, Usage examples:
+    downtime       - Schedule fixed downtime for (a) host(s) , multiple hosts in a comma separated list help           - Shows a list of commands or help for one command hosts          - List all hosts, or detailed information about a single host hostgroups     - List hostgroups, optionally with member and service info, Usage examples: